 North Gallery, West Section: Battle between Gods and Asuras

 The theme of the bas-relief on the western section of the north gallery is not taken from any epics, instead, it depicts a generic theme of the good fighting evil.
-The bas-relief Battle between Gods and Asuras is about the Hindu pantheon fighting the evil asuras.
+The bas-relief Battle between Gods and Asuras is about the Hindu pantheon of gods fighting the evil asuras.
 It is a battle scene with 21 Hindu gods mounted on their vehicles fighting the asuras.

 The images below show four of the gods: Indra, Varuna, Kartikeya (also known as Skanda), and Brahma.